The 6th International Competition on Human Identification at a Distance (HID 2025)

 Note: Please use your institutional email to register for the competition, do NOT use gmail.com or qq.com, otherwise the registration will not be approved.

-If you have a WeChat account, you can scan Mr. Jingzhe Ma’s QR code.
+If you have a WeChat account, you can scan Dr. Jingzhe Ma’s QR code.
 He can invite you to the WeChat group for this competition.
 It is optional.
 The notifications sent through emails will also be announced in that WeChat group.

 Competition Sample Code